solidjs/solid/documentation/api.md

 }
 ```

 The value passed to provider is passed to `useContext` as is.
 That means wrapping as a reactive expression will not work.
-You should pass in Signals and State directly instead of accessing them in the JSX.
+You should pass in Signals and Stores directly instead of accessing them in the JSX.

 ## `useContext`